 When developing The Wizard of Oz, producer Arthur Freed engaged composer Harold Arlen and lyricist E. Y. “Yip” Harburg to write the songs, believing that they could capture the spark necessary for the fantasy tale.

-The pair only had two months to write the original music, and it was especially big task because it was extremely important for the music to be integrated into the story.
+The pair only had two months to write the original music.
+It was an especially big task because it was extremely important for the music to be integrated into the story.

-Despite the challenge, the songs came easily enough – so much so that they duo called them “lemon drop songs.”
+Despite the challenge, the songs came easily enough – so much so that the duo called them “lemon drop songs.”
 But one song caused quite a hitch.

-Arlen said, “We had finished all of the songs but the one for Judy in Kansas.
-And I knew what I wanted but when it doesn’t come, it becomes one of those things that bugs you.”
+Arlen said, “We had finished all of the songs except the one for Judy in Kansas.
+And I knew what I wanted, but when it doesn’t come, it becomes one of those things that bugs you.”

-After struggling with it, Arlen finally had enough and decided to take his mind off of work on a drive.
-As his wife drove, inspiration suddenly hit him.
+After struggling with it, Arlen finally decided to take his mind off of his work and get outside.
+As his wife drove him around town, inspiration suddenly hit.

 On his inspiration for the lyrics, Harburg said, “The only thing that was colorful in her life at that point was, I thought, the rainbow.
 So I said, ‘I must have a song with rainbow in it.’”

-When the film was completed in June 1939, the total runtime was close to two hours long.
+When the film was finished in June 1939, the total runtime was close to two hours long.
 Worried about the length, the studio used sneak previews to test out where they should trim and cut.
-Among the portions cut included a reprise of “Ding Dong the Witch is Dead”, a dance portion of “If I Only Had a Brain”, the entire “The Jitter Bug” song and sequence, and… “Over the Rainbow!”
+Among the portions cut included a reprise of “Ding Dong the Witch is Dead," a dance portion of “If I Only Had a Brain," the entire “The Jitter Bug” sequence outside the witch's castle, and… “Over the Rainbow!”

-Judy Garland recalled some executives’ thoughts: “They didn’t think that it was a very good idea to have the song in the movie.
-They seemed to feel that it would hold things up.”
+Recalling some of the studio executives' thoughts, Judy Garland said, "They didn’t think that it was a very good idea to have the song in the movie.
+They seemed to feel that it would hold the story up.”

-In fact, some didn’t understand why a Kansas girl would sing a ballad at all, especially by a barn.
+In fact, some of them didn’t understand why a Kansas girl would sing a ballad at all, especially by a barn.

-Their convictions were proved right too when “Over the Rainbow” won the Academy Award for Best Original Song in 1940.
-Today, of course, the song is considered a classic, and closely associated with Judy Garland, who not only made it famous, but continued to sing it throughout her career.
+The creative team's convictions were proved right when “Over the Rainbow” won the Academy Award for Best Original Song in 1940.
+Today, of course, the song is considered a classic.
+It's also closely associated with Judy Garland, who not only made it famous, but continued to sing it throughout her career.